-Any allegation of abuse made against a member of staff, where the allegation might indicate that a person might pose a risk of harm (Including supply staff and volunteers) will be reported straight away to the Headmaster.
-In cases where the Headmaster is the subject of such an allegation, it will be reported to the Board of Directors Representative - Natalie Miller.
-(See Allegations flowchart Appendix C.) The school will follow the procedures set out in Part four of 'Keeping Children Safe in Education' (2021).
+Any allegation of abuse made against a member of Staff or contractor, where the allegation might indicate that a person might pose a risk of harm will be reported straight away to the Headmaster.
+In cases where the Headmaster is the subject of such an allegation, it will be reported to the Board of Directors Representative (See Allegations flowchart Appendix C).
+The School will follow the procedures set out in Part four of 'Keeping Children Safe in Education' (2022).